-These groups provide guidance and expertise on important policy issues that affect the city government and the community as a whole.
+These groups provide guidance and expertise on important policy issues that affect the City government and the community as a whole.
 Group members provide an invaluable service to our community by interacting with people of all ages, interests, and backgrounds and providing elected officials and City staff greater understanding of community concerns, values, and perspectives.

 To serve, committee members must be residents of the City of Millersburg unless otherwise specified for a given committee.

-Budget Committee Term: Four years No Vacancies
+Budget Committee Term: Three years No Vacancies

 The Budget Committee is an advisory group created by Oregon law to take public comment and testimony on the proposed budget and to recommend approval with any changes of the proposed budget to the City Council.
 The Budget Committee is active April through June.
 The Committee reviews the City’s proposed budget and budget policies.
 The Budget Committee is comprised of the five City Council members and five citizen members.
 All citizen nominees must be formally appointed by the full City Council.

-Event Planning Committee Open
+Events Planning Committee None Open

-Planning Commission Term: Three years No Vacancies
+Planning Commission Term: Three years One Vacancy